The Free Starship

 These figures assume linear scaling from the NASA reference case and continuous operations.
 He-3 as the dominant propellant for a -tonne-class fuel load implies millennial campaigns unless parallelised massively (fleet mining) or sourced from richer sites.

 Isotope separation.
-Helium isotope separation at scale requires cryogenic methods — distillation, cryogenic adsorption, or superfluid “heat-flush” techniques — each with distinct temperature, equipment mass, and throughput characteristics.
-Hydrogen isotope separation (H/D) uses mature cryogenic distillation, but space implementations face challenges in long-duration cryogenics maintenance and contamination control.
+Helium isotope separation at scale requires cryogenic methods—distillation, cryogenic adsorption, or superfluid “heat-flush” techniques—each with distinct temperature, equipment mass, and throughput characteristics.
+Hydrogen isotope separation (H/D) uses mature cryogenic distillation.
+In space, the challenges are long-duration cryogenics maintenance and contamination control.

 Propellant strategy fork.
 The choice of fusion fuel regime determines the interstellar architecture:

-- D-D catalyzed (– km/s): worse mass ratio and higher neutron load (first-wall lifetime, shielding), but eliminates the He-3 dependency entirely.
+- D-D catalysed (– km/s): worse mass ratio and higher neutron load (first-wall lifetime, shielding), but eliminates the He-3 dependency entirely.
 Deuterium is abundant and extraction is straightforward.

 I. Radiation Environment and Interstellar Cruise Hazards